-- Payment will be 40% of the Initial Expected Total Project Incentive Payment, but not more than 50% of the Project Cost. - Payment will be made after Aggregator has confirmed project completion and SDG&E has validated installation documentation.
-Required documents include: - Invoices to support project costs - Photos of installed equipment (JPEG format or a PDF with all photos) - Specification sheets, if applicable - Installation Payments will be made only for projects that install measures/equipment.
+- Payment will be 40% of the Initial Expected Total Project Incentive Payment, but not more than 50% of the Project Cost. - Payment will be made after Aggregator has confirmed project completion and SDG&E has validated installation documentation. - Installation Payments will be made only for projects that install measures/equipment.
 Initial Expected Total Project Incentive Payment will be calculated based on the Aggregator reported baseline conditions and measures installed and the appropriate load curves and measure specific EUL(s).
-The GRR and appropriate NTG will be applied to the estimated savings. - Project Cost will be the total Aggregator reported equipment and fully-loaded labor costs supported by appropriate invoices.
-Unusually high labor rates will be rejected. - An adjustment to the 40% value may be made if an Aggregator's actual savings performance is consistently lower than initially estimated or if a given project's Expected Total Project Incentive cannot be reasonably estimated. - Projects (or aggregations of projects) with a weighted EUL of less than 2 years will not receive an Initial Payment.
+The appropriate NTG will be applied to the estimated savings. - Project Cost will be the total Aggregator reported equipment and fully-loaded labor costs supported by appropriate invoices.
+Unusually high labor rates will be rejected.

+- Installation payments are made for each eligible project; however, one aggregated payment for all Installation Payments will be processed once a month for each Aggregator. - An adjustment to the 40% value may be made if an Aggregator's actual savings performance is consistently lower than initially estimated or if a given project's Expected Total Project Incentive cannot be reasonably estimated. - Projects (or aggregations of projects) with a weighted EUL of less than 2 years will not receive an Initial Payment.